 Dr. Zagado also stressed that "partnership is imperative".
 Aside from PhilRice, State Universities and Colleges, and Regional Integrated Agricultural Research Centers can also serve as nuclei.

-Ligao City Mayor Patricia Gonzalez-Alsua said that
+Ligao City Mayor Patricia Gonzalez-Alsua said that the City Government supports PhilRice in achieving the goal of RTM. |

 As PhilRice launched its new campaign, new technologies were showcased during the Farmers Field Day.
 The Integrated Rice-based Agri-Bio Systems (IRBAS) featured Vermiculture and the Mushroom House where Oyster mushrooms are produced.
 The Learning Center features the actual scenario of plant growth.
 The Azolla production is a new technology that PhilRice Bicol started last month.
 In addition, the Palayabangan, the 10-5 challenge, also showcased the rice fields of contenders.
 The Palayabangan is a competition that targets a production of 10 tons of rice with only P5/kilo cost of production.
 Farming equipment developed by PhilRice were also displayed during the event.